 1. Avoid words or phrases like “Free”, “Prizes” or “Buy Now”:

 Spam filters assign points based on the text in your email.
-Therefore if you use phrases that often occur in spam mails sent by phishing sites then your email is more likely to be flagged as spam.
+Therefore if you use phrases that often occur in spam emails sent by phishing sites then your email is more likely to be flagged as spam.
 Avoid using all capital letters for words and an excess of exclamation marks as these will also raise red flags about your email.
-Also make use that you do not use a variety of coloured fonts in emails.
+Also, make use that you do not use a variety of colored fonts in emails.